bintoca/dbuf/codec.md

 A 32-bit varint block is divided into 8 description bits (most significant bits) and 24 data bits (least significant bits).
 Each description bit corresponds to 3 data bits according to its relative position.
 Varints are formed by alternating sequences of description bits.
 For example, the description bits 11000111 means 3 varints of (6, 9, 9) bits, respectively.

-The last varint of a block may continue in the next varint block by beginning with the same description bit value.
-For example, description bits 10000011 in a block following the above example would mean the third varint is 12 bits instead of 9.
-Conversely, a description of 01110001 would not continue the last varint and begin with a separate 3 bit varint.
+The last varint of a block may continue in the next varint block by beginning with a zero description bit.
+For example, description bits 01000011 in a block following the above example would mean the third varint is 12 bits instead of 9.
+Conversely, a description of 10110001 would not continue the last varint and begin with a separate 3 bit varint.
 This means that a parser must buffer a partial value for the last varint until it reads the next varint block.

-While a single varint encoding can continue indefinitely by using the same description bit value, the maximum data value of a varint is 32 bits (unsigned).
+While a single varint encoding can continue indefinitely by using a zero description bit, the maximum data value of a varint is 32 bits (unsigned).
 This is so decoding can be optimized with only 32-bit shift instructions.
 For example a 36-bit data value will have its 4 most significant bits discarded by the way shift instructions are commonly implemented.
 Values larger than 2^32-1 will use symbols to encode them into non-varint blocks.

 Blocks are in network byte order (big-endian), meaning the description bits are in the first byte.
 The individual varints are also big-endian.
 This format is also convenient on little-endian systems because it only requires a single swap at the 32-bit level; then, all other decoding steps are the same.